hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Foreigners would call such stuff a caricature.
 >
 > Jem.
-To see them dance, 'twould never be supposed
+To see them dance, it would never be supposed
 >
 > The dance was on true principles composed;
 >